jiweihuang/java-pointer/README.md

-# textiles-math
+# java-pointer
-The unit projects for textile science and technology.
+The pointer of c/cpp be mimed by java language.